Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--STAN-.md

 ##               tau             delta
 ## "normal(0,10^.5)" "gamma(1,.5)[sd]"
 ```
+[/expand]

 We see that the observed variable precision parameter `itheta` has a default prior of gamma(1,.5).
-By default prior distributions are placed on precisions instead of variances in Blavaan, so that the letter i in itheta stands for _“inverse.”_ We change the hyperparameters in the regression model that was specified in step 2 using the `prior()` command.
+By default prior distributions are placed on precisions instead of variances in Blavaan, so that the letter i in itheta stands for inverse.
+We change the hyperparameters in the regression model that was specified in step 2 using the `prior()` command.
 After rerunning the analysis we can then calculate a bias to see impact.
 So far we have used the -$\in \sim IG(.5, .5)$ prior, but we can also use the -$\in \sim IG(.01, .01)$ prior and see if doing so makes a difference. to quantify this difference we again calculate a relative bias.